kitsharma/seo-workflow/README.md

 ### How Mode Is Determined

-The system automatically determines the mode based on:
+The system automatically determines the mode based on the following (in order of precedence):
+1. The `FORCE_MOCK_MODE` setting in `config_secure.py` - if `True`, always uses mock mode
+2. The `FORCE_MOCK_MODE` environment variable - if set to `true`, uses mock mode
+3. The presence of the `ANTHROPIC_API_KEY` environment variable - if set with a valid key, uses API mode
-1. The presence of a valid Claude API key in the keys file
+4. The presence of a valid Claude API key in the keys.json file - if valid, uses API mode
-2. The `FORCE_MOCK_MODE` environment variable (if set)
+5. Otherwise, defaults to mock mode

 ### Mode Indicators